Arghya-Dutta1/Expense-Tracker/README.md

 ## Acknowledgements
 - TailwindCSS for the beautiful and responsive UI components.
-- Chart.js for the doughnut chart implementation.
+- Chart.js for the doughnut, bar and line chart implementation.
 - Ben Franklin for the inspirational financial quote used in the app.